abicas/tinyyolov2-movidius-aws/README.md

 It might be tempting to think that running it for way longer might always give you better results.
 This may cause what is known as *overfitting*, that happens when the model is perfect for the testing data but it got so addicted to it that is not useful in other not seen before data.
 Sadly there is no magic in telling you when to stop training and when enough is enough.
 I'd recommend checking [AlexeyAB github](https://github.com/AlexeyAB/darknet#when-should-i-stop-training) if you want to know more about when to stop training.

-On my training (and it may vary A LOT), around 10000-12000 batches you should give us an useful model (although not perfect).
+On my training (and it may vary A LOT), around 10000-12000 batches should give us an useful model (although not perfect).
 As you can see on my training results below, around this range we achieved our minimals for loss and average loss.

 ![Learning Curve](images/loss_batch_train.jpg)

-You will notice that darknet saves a checkpoint file at `backup/` folder at every 100 batches. **Which of the weights file should I pick?**
+You will notice that darknet saves a checkpoint file at `backup/` folder at every 100 batches. **Which one of the weights file should I pick?**

 ![backup weights](images/backup_weights.png)

 We tend to think that the last one is the best one, but it is a good practice testing before deciding which one to pick.
 I decided to let the training run for a little bit longer and around 15000 batches it started showing some better results:
 ````bash
 11000: 0.051831, 0.085730 avg loss, 0.001000 rate, 0.886196 seconds, 2816000 images
 15000: 0.055898, 0.075187 avg loss, 0.001000 rate, 0.768312 seconds, 3840000 images
 15300: 0.053958, 0.071382 avg loss, 0.001000 rate, 1.472932 seconds, 3916800 images
 ````
-So, which one should I pick ?
-They all seems good, right ?
+So, which one should I pick?
+They all seem good, right?

-First, lets check the subdivision values for each one:
+First, let's check the subdivision values for each one:
 ````bash
 Region Avg IOU: 0.769597, Class: 0.997826, Obj: 0.720678, No Obj: 0.008424, Avg Recall: 0.898305,  count: 59
 Region Avg IOU: 0.831775, Class: 0.998854, Obj: 0.629594, No Obj: 0.006677, Avg Recall: 1.000000,  count: 37